Our online courses are designed to accommodate all students’ circumstances without sacrificing quality instruction or academic standards.

 SOCI 333 – The Sociology of Sport [On-Line] (3 cr): This course surveys the principles that underlie the social structure and processes that create and transform the social institutions within the institution of sport.
 It also investigates the social milieu in which sport participation is embedded with respect to who participates, when, where, and the consequences of participation.

-SOCI 402 – Criminology [Hybrid] (3 cr): Crime is a major social problem that increasingly continues not only to undermine and stifle individual liberties, but also is having a tremendous draining effect on the already burdened valuable resources of the American society.
+SOCI 402 – Criminology [On-Line] (3 cr): Crime is a major social problem that increasingly continues not only to undermine and stifle individual liberties, but also is having a tremendous draining effect on the already burdened valuable resources of the American society.
 This course provides an understanding of the historical development and definition of the concepts of crime and the criminal justice system; the volume and extent of crime; and the nature and processes of the criminal justice system and correction.
 The course will also explore various factors (biological, psychological, and sociological) associated with crime.

 CRIM 200 – Introduction to Criminal Justice [On-Line] (3 cr): This course will provide an overview of the criminal justice system, its history, its philosophical development, and its contemporary configurations.
 Issues of law enforcement, adjudication, and corrections will be covered.
 Students will examine career opportunities and requirements in the criminal justice field and will become familiar with local, state, and national criminal justice systems.

-CRIM 399A – Gender and Crime [On-Line] (3 cr): Gender and Crime explores the intersection between gender/women and crime.
+CRIM 415 – Gender and Crime [On-Line] (3 cr): Gender and Crime explore the intersection between gender/women and crime.
 Such experiences are explored in an examination of gender constructionism, women’s historically disadvantaged status in a patriarchal society, and the multiple ways through which law, and the criminal justice system in particular, help maintain modern systems of patriarchy.
 We will discuss violence toward women alongside possible interventions and solutions to crime issues.
 The course provides an understanding of the nature and extent of women as offenders, as victims and as workers in the criminal justice system.
 The course will examine theories related to crime and victimization among adolescent females and women.
 We will review the historical and present-day experiences of women as professionals in policing, courts, law, and corrections.